 Please note: not all the subjects listed below are necessarily available every year.
 Enquiries can be made to the Graduate Office at email@example.com

-During the course students are required to develop a reading knowledge of a Slavonic language which they have not previously studied to degree standard.
+In the first year, students are required to develop a reading knowledge of a Slavonic language which they have not previously studied to degree standard.
 The languages normally available are listed in Schedule 1 (see below).
 Reading competence is tested in the third term of the course by a three-hour examination in unprepared translation from the Slavonic language into English.

 |Schedule 1 — Unseen translation from any one of the following languages:|

-Students also choose, in consultation with their supervisors, three other subjects from Schedules 2-9 (see below).
-They may take no more than two subjects from any one Schedule, and may not take subjects which they have already studied in a first degree course.
+In the first year, students also choose, in consultation with their supervisors, three other subjects: one subject from Schedule 2, and two more subjects from Schedules 2-7 with the proviso that, in total, they do not take more than two subjects from Schedule 2 (see below).
+They may not take subjects which they have already studied in a first degree course.

 |Methods of Criticism (from the MSt course in Modern Languages)|